Our curated selection of the best things to do in Belgium with kids: best places to visit in Belgium with kids and family attractions you cannot miss.

 Perched between France and the Netherlands and easy to reach by train, car and plane, Belgium is full of kid-friendly attractions and is an easy and pleasant place to visit with kids.

-In Belgium, you have pretty villages, interesting cities, miles of cycling routes, beautiful countryside and food that includes waffles and fries – easy to see how it is simply perfect for kids!
+In Belgium, you have pretty villages, exciting cities, miles of cycling routes, beautiful countryside and food that includes waffles and fries – easy to see how it is simply perfect for kids!

-We lived in Belgium for a couple of years and, in this time, we discovered many wonderful places that are perfect for a family vacation in this often overlooked country.
+We lived in Belgium for a couple of years and, during this time, we discovered many wonderful places that are perfect for a family vacation in this often overlooked country.

-These are the top things to do in Belgium with kids.
+These are the top things to do in Belgium with kids, according to our family!

 Please note: this post contains affiliate links and, should you make a purchase through them, we might make a small commission at no extra cost to you.

 Please note: as an Amazon Associate, I earn from qualifying purchases

 Belgium with kids map – our favorite places

 9 fantastic things to do in Belgium with kids: our top picks!

 Explore Brussels with kids – the exciting capital of Europe and comics